Have you ever heard of a classroom quiet zone? Want to learn more? Read on…

 What is a Quiet Zone?

-An area in the classroom dedicated to providing a calming, quiet, distraction-free zone.
+This is an area in the classroom dedicated to providing a calming, quiet, distraction-free zone.
 Students can use the quiet zone to work, read, or think.
 It can be a place for students to get caught up on work, take a test, draw, calm down, manage emotions, or just to be alone.
-The idea is to provide an area where students can get their emotions in check and return to the classroom ready to work.
+Ultimately, the idea is to provide an area where students can get their emotions in check and return to the classroom ready to work.

 What Else Should Be In The Quiet Zone?

-Provide basic supplies, like books, pencils, paper, coloring utensils, clipboard, etc. Stress relieving tools like a squishy balls, fidget toys, stuffed animals.
-To block out noise distraction, offer headphones, or noise-cancelling headphones.
+You can provide basic supplies, like books, pencils, paper, coloring utensils, clipboard, etc. Stress relieving tools like a squishy balls, fidget toys, stuffed animals.
+Additionally, to block out noise distraction, offer headphones, or noise-cancelling headphones.

 What Rules Should The Quiet Zone Have?